-We have audited the financial report of Solstice Minerals Limited (the "Entity") which comprises the statement of financial position as at 30 June 2020, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the directors declaration.
+We have audited the financial report of Solstice Minerals Limited (the "Entity") and its subsidiaries (the "Group") which comprises the consolidated statement of financial position as at 30 June 2021, the consolidated statement of profit or loss and other comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the directors declaration.

-In our opinion, the accompanying financial report presents fairly, in all material respects, the Entity's financial position as at 30 June 2020 and of its financial performance and its cash flows for the year then ended in accordance with Australian Accounting Standards.
+In our opinion, the accompanying financial report presents fairly, in all material respects, the Group's financial position as at 30 June 2021 and of its financial performance and its cash flows for the year then ended in accordance with Australian Accounting Standards.